k8snetworkplumbingwg/multus-cni/README.md

 - delegates (([]map,required): number of delegate details in the Multus, ignored in case kubeconfig is added.
 - masterplugin (bool,required): master plugin to report back the IP address and DNS to the container

-## Usage with Kubernetes CRD/TPR based network objects
+## Usage with Kubernetes CRD based network objects

 Kubelet is responsible for establishing network interfaces for pods; it does this by invoking its configured CNI plugin.
 When Multus is invoked it retrieves network references from Pod annotation.
 Multus then uses these network references to get network configurations.
 Network configurations are defined as Kubernetes Custom Resource Object (CRD).
 These configurations describe which CNI plugins to invoke and what their configurations are.
 The order of plugin invocation is important as it identifies the primary plugin.
 This order is taken from network object references given in a Pod spec.